yusrilf/tabletrack-restaurant-management/README-DEPLOYMENT.md

-# TableTrack CI/CD Deployment Guide
+# TableTrack Manual Deployment Guide

 ## 📋 Overview

-This guide explains how to set up Continuous Integration and Continuous Deployment (CI/CD) for TableTrack using GitHub Actions to deploy to your cPanel hosting.
+This guide explains how to set up manual deployment for TableTrack to your cPanel hosting.

 ## 🚀 Quick Start

 1. **Push your code to GitHub**
-2. **Configure GitHub Secrets**
-3. **Trigger deployment by pushing to main/master branch**
+2. **Clone or pull the `cpanel-deploy` branch on your cPanel server**
+3. **Run the deployment script manually**

 ## 📁 Files Created

-- `.github/workflows/deploy.yml` - GitHub Actions workflow
 - `deploy.sh` - Server-side deployment script
 - `.env.production.example` - Production environment template